What is it like to move to South Korea? To start over and build a new life in South Korea?

 - Be ready for the culture shock.
 This is Asia.
 Asia is unlike any continent on Earth!
 Be mentally prepared to adapt to your surroundings.
 How things are at home don’t apply here.
 Don’t expect top notch customer service in restaurants, be prepared to take your shoes off in many places, be prepared to be pushed and shoved by tiny old ladies in the subway, be prepared for the bank tellers to not understand you, be prepared to spend hours on things that should take 15 minutes simply because of the language barrier, be prepared for people to stare at you, and just be prepared for the experience to change you.
 On a positive note, if you prepare, this will without a doubt be the most memorable experience of your life!

 - Be positive!“

-About teaching English abroad
+About Teaching English Abroad

 Are you interested in teaching English abroad?
 To apply for English teaching jobs abroad you need a TESOL/TEFL certificate or diploma.
-Uni-Prep Institute offers online TESOL/TEFL programs making it very easy to obtain your certificate or diploma in a short amount of time from wherever you are in the world.
+I-to-I offers online TESOL/TEFL programs making it very easy to obtain your certificate or diploma in a short amount of time from wherever you are in the world.
 Visit their website for more information.

 About South Korea